jrc/pi_homeeasy/README.md

 * Anslut / Proove / Nexa / Telldus (Sweden)
 * etc.

-This package is designed to work well with [Home Assistant](https://www.home-assistant.io/).
+This package is designed to work with [Home Assistant](https://www.home-assistant.io/).

 ## Protocol